github-education-resources/GitHubGraduation-2021/_data/mannyOaks/mannyOaks.md

 ---
-name: Manuel Ernesto Robles Hernandez
+name: Manuel E. Robles Hernandez
 institution: Mexicali Institute of Technology
 quote: If at first you don't succeed, code it up again
 github_user: mannyOaks